Hakata Weather in September

 Others: Sun hats, sunglasses and sunblock are important items on sunny days, and be sure to bring along light raincoats or compact umbrellas.

-Travel Highlights for Hakata in September
+Travel Highlights of Hakata in September

 Hakozaki Shrine Hojoya Festival